MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-type-entitlement-property.md

 # Type (Entitlement) Property
 > **Version**: _Available or changed with runtime version 7.0._

 The type of entitlement.
-When a user logs into Business Central, it is checked if the user is assigned the given AAD service plan, the given AAD role etc., and if that is the case, the user will be entitled to use the objects covered by this entitlement.
+When a user logs into Business Central, it's checked if the user is assigned the given Azure AD service plan, the given Azure AD role etc., and if that's the case, the user will be entitled to use the objects covered by this entitlement.
 The same applies if an application logs into Business Central.

 ## Applies to
 -   Entitlement